P4R-D4RK/P4R-D4RK/README.md

-- I’m interested in programming and web pages 💻
+Hello!
+I’m passionate about programming and building dynamic web applications. 💻

-- Currently learning React and React Native 🌱
+	•	Currently Learning: Diving into React and React Native to enhance my skills and build interactive user interfaces. 🌱
-- Proactive and responsible
+	•	Core Traits: Proactive, responsible, and committed to continuous learning and improvement.

+Feel free to explore my projects and connect with me!
 ___